PSG get Neymar injury boost as striker trains ahead of Barcelona clash | Goal.com

 More PSG team news

-Roma loanee Alessandro Florenzi returned to training alongside Neymar at the weekend after recovering from a similar issue to his colleague, and could also be available for selection at Parc des Princes on Wednesday.
+Roma loanee Alessandro Florenzi returned to training alongside Neymar after recovering from a similar issue to his colleague, and could also be available for selection at Parc des Princes on Wednesday.

 However, PSG will have to make do without Juan Bernat and Moise Kean as the former continues his rehabilitation programme after knee surgery and the latter remains in quarantine following a positive Covid-19 test.